knaj88/Portfolio/Tableau Project/Tableau Project README.md

 (Code for previous image)

-Since the images of the visualizations are not able to be interactive, here is a link to the Tableau Public page where this workbook is posted so you can explore the data by hovering over and clicking on the visualizations to view more information.
+Since the visualizations are not able to be interactive, here is a link to the Tableau Public page where this workbook is posted so you can explore the data by hovering over and clicking on the visualizations to view more information.

 https://public.tableau.com/views/TableauProject_16544566933080/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link